-Note: As of April 17, 2020, the Saskatchewan Health Authority (SHA) implemented Continuous Use Masking Principles and Guidelines.
+Note: The Saskatchewan Health Authority (SHA) has implemented Continuous Use Masking Principles and Guidelines.
 The SHA now requires surgical/procedure masks to be worn by all staff and physicians who may come into direct or indirect contact with patients/residents/clients in clinical care areas.